affinda/affinda-python/docs/models.md

 **Arguments**:

 - `identifier`: Required.
-Uniquely identify a document.
+Unique identifier for the document.
+- `custom_identifier`: Optional identifier for the document that you can set to track the document in the Affinda system.
+Is not required to be unique.
 - `file_name`: Optional filename of the file.
 - `ready`: If true, the document has finished processing.
 Particularly useful if an endpoint request specified wait=False, when polling use this variable to determine when to stop